qmk/qmk_firmware/keyboards/eyeohdesigns/s50/readme.md

 8. Solder Pro Micro on header

+9. Install the software

-9. Mount keyboard bottom
+10. Mount keyboard bottom

-10. Install keycaps and knob
+11. Install keycaps and knob

 ## Step 1: Place then solder resistors, diodes (not LEDs), capacitors, and transistor